Why do you explore for and produce oil and natural gas in Canada?

 What does the industry's economic contribution look like?

 Our industry is the single largest private sector investor in the country, investing $81 billion in capital projects in 2014.
-Our industry contributed an estimated $17 billion to government revenues in the form of royalty payments, land payments (bonus payments) and income taxes, ensuring that all Canadians benefit from oil and gas development.
+Our industry contributed an estimated $15 billion* to government revenues in the form of royalty payments, land payments (bonus payments), and corporate and municipal taxes, ensuring that all Canadians benefit from oil and natural gas development.